Seahawks ground and pound Packers 27-24

 The Packers, with only one timeout, did not challenge it.

-Green Bay went three-and-out on their next possession, punted and never saw the ball again.
-The Seahawks had runs of 5, 8, 4 and 7 yards, picking up two first downs and allowing three kneel downs to close it out.
+Green Bay went three-and-out on its next possession, punted and never saw the ball again.
+The Seahawks had runs of 5, 8, 4 and 7 yards, picking up two first downs, allowing three kneel downs to close it out.

 Wilson went 21-of-31 for 225 yards and two touchdowns.
 Lockett had five catches for 71 yards, and David Moore four for 57.
 Doug Baldwin added seven catches for 52 yards and a touchdown.